MatthewBennington/PoetryBot2000/README.md

-This was the final project for Intro to CS taken in my freshman year.
+This was the final project for Intro to CS taken in my Sophomore year.

 I already have a decent grasp of programming, but not C++.
 So I decided to work on something fairly simple.